 eveloping and implementing the activities of GDRC's 15 programmes are in itself an exercise in good (and not so good!) information design.
 The experience has generated a number of lessons that were first shared on "Mosaic", GDRC's monthly newsletter.
 These are now presented below in a consolidated and easy-to-use manner.

 Click on any of the titles for the text to be displayed below it.
 Click it again to close.
-Comments and suggestions are welcome!
-Please email them to the email listed nelow
+There are currently

 The Quest: So What??

 A key question that GDRC constantly asks is "So what?"
 It is not the confrontational 'So what?!?' , but the starting point for three very critical questions that leads the way to better action on the ground.
 These are (1) So what is happening?
 (2) So what does it mean to me?
 (3) So what do I do?

 The answer to the first question builds the scenario, the second understand the impacts, and third suggests action to be undertaken.
 GDRC's 15 programmes keep these three simple, but important questions in mind when they are being developed.

 How can GDRC provide information that is useful to its end-users - those that have to grapple with everyday decisions on the environment and sustainability?
 A set of three keywords guide GDRC's programme development: Localization; Contextualization; and Customization.
 Information (and the context within which that information is being provided) being provided to the user should enable the user to -

 (a) localize it - i.e. scale it down to the level that it will be used.